kpfleming/jinjanator-plugins/README.md

 A simple test function which returns `True` if the value it receives has length 12.

-#### spam_format
+#### SpamFormat

-A simple format function which ignores the content provided (which Jinjanator would have read from a data file), and instead returns one of two canned responses based on whether the `ham` option has been provided by the user.
+A class providing a simple format function which ignores the content provided (which Jinjanator would have read from a data file), and instead returns one of two canned responses based on whether the `ham` option has been provided by the user.

+The `parser` static method is the function which does the work, and the `fmt` class variable is a `Format` object providing the details of the format.

 #### plugin_identities